mansurarief/mansurarief.github.io/_posts/2023-09-13-hazard-and-operability-study-hazop.md

         - **Feedback Loops**: Companies often establish feedback loops to monitor the real-world performance of their systems and use this data to inform their ALARA efforts.

-#### Practical Implementation with AV Example
+#### Implementation Example in Autonomous Vehicle Development
 In the context of AV, suppose an AV maker identifies a risk: "*Potential for front-end collisions during foggy conditions.*" We can propose the following thinking process:

-1. **Start**
-2. **Identification of the Hazard**
+{% include pdf_slide.html name="hazop-flowchart.pdf" id="hazop"
+notes="
-   - Example: "Potential for front-end collisions during foggy conditions."
+- **Identification of the Hazard.** Example: Potential for front-end collisions during foggy conditions.
-3. **Evaluation of Current Risk Level**
-   - Measure the current probability and consequence of the identified hazard.
+- **Evaluation of Current Risk Level.** Measure the current probability and consequence of the identified hazard.
-4. **Determine Tolerable Risk Level**
-   - This can be based on industry standards, regulatory guidelines, or historical data.
+- **Determine Tolerable Risk Level.** This can be based on industry standards, regulatory guidelines, or historical data.
-5. **Is current risk <= Tolerable Risk Level?**
-   - If **YES**, proceed to Step 9.
-   - If **NO**, proceed to Step 6.
-6. **Identify Risk Reduction Measures**
-   - Example: Implement LiDAR and radar system for fog conditions.
+- **Identify Risk Reduction Measures.** Example: Implement LiDAR and radar system for fog conditions.
-7. **Evaluate Cost & Feasibility of Each Measure**
-   - Measure the cost, technical feasibility, and potential risk reduction for each identified measure.
+- **Evaluate Cost & Feasibility of Each Measure.** Measure the cost, technical feasibility, and potential risk reduction for each identified measure.
-8. **Decide on Implementation based on Principles**
+- **Decide on Implementation based on SFAIRP, ALARP, and ALARA**
-   - **SFAIRP**: Implement measures that provide risk reduction without imposing excessive or unreasonable costs.
-   - **ALARP**: Evaluate if the cost of further risk reduction is disproportionate to the benefit.
-   - **ALARA**: Continually seek to minimize risks, even if they are already low, considering societal benefits.
-9. **Implement Decided Measures**
-10. **Monitor and Review**
-    - After implementation, monitor the real-world performance of the systems, collect data, and periodically review the HAZOP.
+-  **Monitor and Review.** After implementation, monitor the real-world performance of the systems, collect data, and periodically review the HAZOP.
-11. **End**
+"%}

 It is important to document the reasoning behind each decision.
 This documentation becomes important in regulatory audits or in case of litigations.
 The following example illustrates how the three principles can be applied and documented in practice.